zhengshuai1001/JiKouCompany/README.md

 Never give up, for that is just the place and time that the tide will turn.

 If you're going through hell, keep going.

+The problem is not the problem.
+The problem is your attitude about the problem.